 2. Create multiple calls-to-action to provide the appropriate next step.

 Most businesses don’t have products or services that a website visitor can instantly buy without evaluating the product or getting approval from other decision makers.
-If your sales process lasts longer than three seconds, it’s important to provide multiple calls-to-action on your website that invite visitors to take the appropriate next step.
+If your sales process lasts longer than three seconds, it’s important to provide multiple calls-to-action on your website that invites visitors to take the appropriate next step.
 You want to get those visitors to become leads, leads to become customers, and then customers to become promoters—but you can’t serve them the same CTAs to accomplish those different goals.

 Key Takeaway: Create multiple calls-to-action that provide ways for people to express interest in your business based on where they are in the buying process.
 You might invite visitors to download a free resource or sign up for your newsletter.
 You might invite leads to read a case study or contact your team for more information.

 If you’re thinking about relaunching your website, taking time to consider these two steps is critical to ensuring the changes you implement make a difference for your bottom line.